Spanish Rose: Reception

 Greenwald assessed "Spanish Rose" as being possibly Morrison's last safe, commercial AM radio-style song before moving on to the more FM radio-oriented material that he became known for.
+Record World called it "great stuff."
 Rolling Stone Album Guide contributor Paul Evans stated that while "Spanish Rose" is not as memorable as "Brown Eyed Girl," it has a "catchy perfection that most bands never achieve."
 In his review of Blowin' Your Mind! in 1995, Entertainment Weekly critic Bob Cannon stated that "Spanish Rose" had "held up better than the album’s tie-dyed title."
 On the other hand, Morrison biographer Erik Hage regarded the song as being "downright poor."

 "Spanish Rose" was re-released as a single in 1971 and reached #18 on the charts in the Netherlands.
 It has also been re-released on several Morrison compilation albums, including The Essential Van Morrison in 2015 as well as many compilations covering the Bang Records sessions.